The Freedom of Working Remotely

 Working remotely can lower your productivity.
-Awareness is the first step toward removing that distraction.
+Awareness is the first step toward removing distractions.

 Work Focus Solutions

 A virtual business requires structure, initiative and discipline.
 You can set it up any way you choose.
-Would you prefer your entire business to be virtual or only specific parts of it?Are you disciplined enough to get to work even when no one is watching? #getpaidwhatyoureworth Click To Tweet
+Would you prefer your entire accounting practice to be virtual or only specific parts?Are you disciplined enough to get to work even when no one is watching? #getpaidwhatyoureworth Click To Tweet

 Most in-person activities can easily be accomplished virtually.
 As a result, client communications, team meetings, marketing, sales and daily responsibilities no longer need to be face-to-face.